aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

     )
     ```

-14. Run a similarity search using the [similarity_search_with_score](https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/pgvector) function from pgvector.
+14. Run a similarity search using the [similarity_search_with_score](https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/pgvector) function from pgvector , click on `Run` button.

     ```
     query = "What do some of the positive reviews say?"